akshan-main/supplychain/README.md

 ![Image URL](https://github.com/akshan-main/supplychain/blob/main/product_cancellation.jpeg)

+Kids' Golf Clubs is the most cancelled

 # Time Taken for Delivery based on Shipping Mode
 Average shipping time for each shipping mode is denoted here

 ![Image URL](https://github.com/akshan-main/supplychain/blob/main/shipping_performance.jpeg)

+`Standard Class` and `Second Class` are identical based on delivery time

 # Prediction Model

-Made it possible to Predict for new values if the order has a late delivery risk using model trained on the dataset, using Random Forest Classifier.
+Made it possible to Predict for new values if the order has a `late delivery risk` using model trained on the dataset, using Random Forest Classifier.
 It has accuracy of about 98%